Halifax-class frigate: Sensors and countermeasures

 As part of the refit, Thales Canada supplied the Sirius long-range Infrared Search and Track (IRST) for the Halifax class.
 The IRST is currently in use on board the German Sachsen-class frigates.
 The IRST is able to track low radar cross-section aircraft and ships.

-Saab provided 26 CEROS 200 Fire Control Directors.
-The CEROS 200 is a Radar and Optronic Tracking system which interfaces with advanced anti-ship missiles and gun systems.
+Saab provided 26 CEROS 200 fire control directors.
+The CEROS 200 is a radar and optronic tracking system which interfaces with advanced anti-ship missiles and gun systems.
 It provides defence against modern threats including modern sea skimming anti-ship missiles or asymmetric threats in littoral environments.
 The CEROS 200 is part of the 9LV Mk4.

 The Halifax class were fitted with a modified Sea Giraffe SG-150 multi-function search radar.
 The SG-150 HC will be upgraded and will secure a high level of operational availability as well as improved functions.
+Furthermore, they were given Sea Giraffe AMB 3D air and surface search radar operating on the C band.
 Thales supplied 13 Smart-S Mk2 S-band radars, including one for training purposes.
 These radars are optimized for medium-to-long-range search and target designation with a high degree of detection.
 The Smart-S Mk2 is a 3D multibeam radar which can detect hostile targets in near-shore environments.
 The deliveries began at the end of 2010 and were completed in 2015.

 Raytheon Anschütz provided at least 12 Pathfinder ST MK 2 Radar systems.
 The Pathfinder Mark II is designed to provide a modern and flexible navigation tool.
 The Pathfinder ST Mk 2 radar system is part of the 9LV Mk4.
 In 2015, Canada acquired twelve sets of X and S-Band navigation radars from Raytheon Anschütz for the class.
 The new radars have advanced detection capability, new radiation control and pulse blanker interfaces and have improved interaction with the vessels' upgraded command and control system.

 The Halifax class were fitted with the Multi Ammunition Softkill System (MASS) developed by Rheinmetall.
 MASS is a fully computerized countermeasure.
 The system is connected to the ship's sensors and protects ships from attacks by advanced, sensor-guided missiles by launching decoys that operate in all relevant wavelengths.
-MASS is currently in use by 15 other navies worldwide.
-Elbit Systems received a contract to supply Electronic Warfare equipment for the Halifax class, including active jamming and tracking systems.
+Elbit Systems received a contract to supply electronic warfare equipment for the Halifax class, including active jamming and tracking systems.

-Rheinmetall Waffe Munition GmbH received a contract to provide 14 Passive Electronic Countermeasures Systems (ECM).
+Rheinmetall Waffe Munition GmbH received a contract to provide 14 passive electronic countermeasures (ECM) systems.